xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 When we tried both models processing only one frame at any given time (and dropping frames when busy) we found that CoreML is slightly faster than ML Kit.
 CoreML takes an average of 30 ms to process each frame while ML Kit takes 32 ms.
-This small difference comes because CoreML uses the GPU, which ML Kit doesn't.
+This small difference comes because Core ML uses the GPU, which ML Kit doesn't.
 We would expect the difference to be bigger but we have noted that CoreML sometimes does not run as fast as other solutions which use Metal directly.
 With other models this difference could also be bigger.